HoloStudios/HoloStudios/README.md

 learnings code, and just being a 8th grader you know...
 I am currently 13 and I am a self-taught devloper.

 Here are some languages I currently know/learning:
 - C# (I use this with the unity game engine.
-Havn't worked with it outside unity though)
+Haven't worked with it outside unity though)
 - C++ (Learning and used for my arduino projects)
 - HTML (Know the basics.
 Going to learn more)
 - CSS (Know the basics.
 Going to learn more)